qwertie/ecsharp/lllpg/2-simple-examples.md

 * Each rule gets converted into a method with the same name.
 Attributes on the rule, such as `public` or `unsafe` (why are you using unsafe in a parser, smarty pants?) are transferred to the output.
 Rules support a few attributes, such as `[FullLLk]`, that are understood by LLLPG itself and stripped out of the output.
 The `private` attribute is slightly special; it enables an optimization called prematch analysis that non-private rules don't get.

-* LLLPG expects a property called `LA0` to exist that returns the current input character; it also expects an `LA(int k)` method for other lookahead values.

-* The `lexer` mode expects a method called `MatchRange()` to exist (and both modes expect a series of `Match()` methods for matching particular characters or tokens).
-This method's job is to test whether the input character matches the specified range, and to emit an error message if not.
+* The `lexer` mode expects a method called `MatchRange()` to exist (and both modes expect a series of `Match()` methods for matching particular characters or tokens). `MatchRange` must test whether the input character matches the specified range, and to emit an error message if not.
 On mismatch, you can throw an exception, print a message, or whatever suits you.
 On success, `MatchRange()` should return the consumed character so that you can store it in a variable if you want.
-A runtime library is provided that includes all these methods.
+A runtime library is provided (Loyc.Syntax.dll) that includes all the required methods including `MatchRange`.

 * The `+` operator means "one or more of these". `Digit+` is exactly equivalent to `Digit Digit*`; the `*` means "zero or more of these", and the `*` operator is translated into a for-loop, as you can see in the output (as you probably know, `for (;;)` means "loop indefinitely"; it's equivalent to `while (true)`.)

 * This example also demonstrates the main characteristic of LL(k) parsers: prediction.
 The `if (la0 >= '0' && la0 <= '9')` statement is performing a task called "prediction", which means, it is deciding which branch to take (`Digit`? or exit the loop?).
 It must reach across rules to do this: each rule requires an analysis of every other rule it calls, in addition to analysis inside the rule itself.
 In this case, `Integer` must be intimately familiar with the contents of `Digit`.
 Which is kind of romantic, when you think about it.
 Or not.

-* The body of the rule is enclosed in `@{...};` - or the entire grammar, when using ANTLR-style syntax.
+* The body of the rule is enclosed in `@{...};` (or the entire grammar, when using ANTLR-style syntax).
 Why not just plain braces or something else?
 Because LLLPG is embedded inside another programming language, and it cannot change the syntax of the host language.
 The construct "`public rule Foo @{...};`" is actually parsed by EC# as a property declaration, except with `@{...}` instead of the usual `{...}`.
 The `@{...}` is something called a **token literal**, which is a list of tokens (actually a _tree_, which matches pairs of `( ) { } [ ]`).
 The EC# parser gathers up all the tokens and stores them for later.
 After the entire source file is parsed, the macro processor gives LLLPG a chance to receive the token tree and transform it into something else.
 LLLPG it runs its _own independent parser_ to process the token tree.
 Finally, it replaces the `LLLPG` block with normal C# code that it generated.
 I'll explain this process in more detail later.

+* To keep this example simple and brief I didn't bother with any "`using`" statements, and I didn't wrap this code in a `namespace` or a `class`.
+LLLPG (or more precisely, the LeMP preprocessor) doesn't care; the output reflects the input, so the output will likewise not have any "`using`" statements and won't be wrapped in a `class` or a `namespace` either.
+Garbage in, garbage out.
+If you want the output to be wrapped in a class declaration, you have to wrap the input in a class declaration.

 A simple lexer
 --------------